|MEETING PLACE:||Behind Jack Knight Hall in Calaveras Big Trees State Park, 1170 CA-4, Arnold, CA 95223|

 We pride ourselves in running a relaxed and flexible schedule.
 Every trip is different depending upon the group, other trips on the water and sometimes the weather.
 The following is a sample of what your trip might be like:

-Meet at Calaveras Big Trees State Park at 9:00 AM.
+Meet in the parking area behind Jack Knight Hall at Calaveras Big Trees State Park at 9:00 AM.
 Please be prompt and dressed for the river.
 Look for the OARS guides/vehicles in the parking area.
-(Turn right immediately after the Park Tollbooth; then take the first left into the main parking area.)
+(Turn right immediately after the Park Tollbooth; take your next right and then take the next left.
+Parking is behind Jack Knight Hall.)
 We will board the van for the 20-minute ride to our put-in at Sourgrass.
 Once at the river, the guides will deliver an orientation and safety talk and fit you with your safety gear.
 Then, we’re off!

-Beginner’s Luck gives us a good warm-up, followed in quick succession by The Claw and Convulsion.
+Beginner’s Luck gives us a good warm-up, followed in quick succession by Body Slam and Bear Claw.
 With an average gradient of 70 feet per mile, the rapids are intense!

-Come lunchtime, we will pull over to a beach for a delicious picnic.
+Come lunchtime, either just above or just below Convulsion rapid, we will pull over to a beach for a delicious picnic.
 Your guides will lay out an abundant spread of cold cuts, cheeses, veggies and breads, or perhaps a tasty taco salad for roll-your-own burritos.
 Lunch is always accompanied by fruit, cookies, cold water and lemonade.

 Dig Dog, Whiteout and Rattlesnake are among the continuous steep drops and boulder slaloms we negotiate.
 After a couple of miles of aggressive paddling through tumultuous whitewater, we face Big Trees Falls—the river’s most infamous rapid.
 This rapid marks the end of the Class IV section.